 The Institute’s procedures for addressing concerns that an Institute employment policy was violated or misapplied (that is, applied in an arbitrary or capricious manner) are found at Section 9.8, and include both informal and formal procedures.
 Retaliation against anyone for raising a complaint or participating in the Institute’s complaint resolution procedure, whether as a witness or otherwise, is prohibited.
 (See Section 9.7 Non-Retaliation)

 If a supervisor is informed of an allegation that an MIT employee violated MIT’s policies against sexual harassment, sexual misconduct, or discrimination or discriminatory harassment based on a protected status, the supervisor must promptly notify the Institute Discrimination and Harassment Response office (IDHR).
 See Section 9.5.1 Sexual Harassment, Sexual Misconduct, Gender-Based Harassment, Title IX Sexual Harassment; Section 9.5.2 Stalking; Section 9.3 Nondiscrimination.
 This obligation to notify applies to allegations that any MIT employee violated one of these policies, even if the employee does not report to that supervisor.
-The supervisor should also contact the department Administrative Officer or human resources professional, or contact their human resources officer or professional in the central human resources office.
+The supervisor should also contact the department Director of Administration and Finance or human resources professional, or contact their human resources officer or professional in the central human resources office.

 In addition, if the supervisor is informed of any allegations of other policy violations (that is, not involving protected status), the supervisors should inform their departmental or HR contacts.
 See also the Human Resources guidance on raising complaints.